702ado/README.md/README.md

 =========================
-- Uni Student 'bout to graduate
+- Uni Student 'bout to graduate (ONE MORE MONTH RAHHHHHH)
 - War Thunder enthusiast
-- Call of War casual
-- Probably listening to music from Duran Duran, Kenny Loggins, and some other artists
+- Listening to Duran Duran, Blue Monday, Five Finger Death Punch, or Disturbed
 - About to bald because of studying alone

 =========================